 Clinical microbiologists analyze blood, tissue and other samples to find the disease-causing organisms present in people, animals and foods.
 These professionals may also help physicians diagnose and control the spread of infections.

-Duties of a Clinical Microbiologist
+Clinical Microbiologist Responsibilities

 Salary and Employment Outlook